Texas Child Custody Law

 If the child appears to have made a mature decision and can articulate the reasons for the decision, it will likely be approved by the judge.
 However, there are a lot of dangers with using the child’s choice as a basis for requesting custody.

-First of all, many children so desperately want to please their parents, they will say anything they think they want them to say - or even something that they perceive will make the parent happy.
+First of all, many children so desperately want to please their parents, they will say anything they think their parents want to hear – something that they perceive will make the parent happy.
 In other words, if a child perceives that by telling dad he would really like to live with him full time will make dad happy and love the child more, the child will say it regardless of whether or not the child really means it.

 Whatever the case, it always helps to have several unbiased witnesses to back up the position that you are advocating.